 Brook Traffic Light Assessment What are the risks?
 Who might be harmed & how?
 Action Action by Who?
 Action by when?
 Action status or Date Completed & Outcome including further actions Red Behaviour: Forcing other children to engage in sexual activity.
 Subject is a male child.
 A female child has been taken All pupils in the class may be forced or coerced into sexual activity.
 Early indication is that female pupils may be more at risk.
 Key members of staff with supervisory responsibility have been briefed by the DSL and will increase monitoring at break times.
 Subject will be escorted to the toilet.
-DSL Staff AB, CD & EF ELSA From Immediate effect ✓01/02/2020.
+DSL Staff AB, CD & EF ELSA From Immediate effect ✓01/02/2023.
 Increased monitoring & toilet supervision in place into the boys' toilets.
 Subject has exposed himself, grabbed the girl by the wrist and forced her to touch his genitals.
 Subject is under the age of criminal responsibility.
 Other children within the community Subject's parents Informed re: Incident & behaviour and the risk plan put in place.
 Made aware of referral to CSD.
 Agreement for Referral to CAMHS Increased monitoring & toilet. supervisor Keep safe work.
-DSL 01/02/20 ✓01/02/20 Contract of agreement has been signed by the parents to include increased monitoring, toilet supervision and keep safe work.
+DSL 01/02/23 ✓01/02/23 Contract of agreement has been signed by the parents to include increased monitoring, toilet supervision and keep safe work.
 Subject has no known CP history.
-There have been no previous Referral to Children's social care DSL 01/02/20 ✓01/02/20 Children & Family Assessment to be completed by CAST concerns about the Subject.
+There have been no Referral to Children's social care DSL 01/02/23 ✓01/02/23 Children & Family Assessment to be completed by CAST previous concerns about the Subject.
 Victims parents informed, and child's views gained.
 Child offered keep safe work.
-DSL 01/02/20 ✓Parents are satisfied with the school's actions & safeguarding measures so far.
+DSL 01/02/23 ✔Parents are satisfied with the school's actions & safeguarding measures so far.
 Child & family want child to remain in the same class.
 Keep safe work accepted.

-Referral to CAMHS DSL 02/02/2020 Referral made.
+Referral to CAMHS DSL 02/02/2023 Referral made.
 ACTION - follow up with CAMHS as to the status of referral after 10 working days if not heard before Safeguarding measures to be reviewed.
-DSL & Key Staff members 09/02/2020 No additional concerns raised.
+DSL & Key Staff members 09/02/2023 No additional concerns raised.
 ACTION - Review plan again in one week's time Keep safe work to be completed.
-Combination of whole class and targeted work to be carried out ELSA 23/02/2020 OUTSTANDING Work planned and due to be delivered w/c 16/02 Community Impact Assessment LOW The parents of the Subjec and the victim are satisfied that school is taking all necessary safeguarding measures to mana the risk.
-There are no indication this stage for community unrest.
-This will be kept under review. t community noises about the incidents. age s at DSL and SLT 05/04/2020 Media.
-Media and communication team be informed if community impac assessment risk increases SLT 05/04/2020 Information Sharing.
-All information sharing has been completed in line with the school CP and GDPR policies.
+Combination of whole class and targeted work to be carried out ELSA 23/02/2023 OUTSTANDING Work planned and due to be delivered w/c 16/02 Community Impact Assessment LOW The parents of the Subject and the victim are satisfied that the school is taking all necessary safeguarding measures to manage the risk.
+There are no indications at this stage for community unrest.
+This will be kept under review.
+DSL and SLT to be aware of any community noises about the incidents.
+DSL and SLT 05/04/2023 Media.
+Media and communication team to be informed if community impact assessment risk increases SLT to contact HCC communication team if required.
+Monitor during term SLT 05/04/2023 Information Sharing.
+All information sharing has been completed in line with the school's CP and GDPR policies.
+Relevant information to be recorded on each child's CP file as required.
 Social Media There are no currents risks from community use of social media.
 This will be kept under review.
-Monitoring of social media during the term Key staff 05/04/2020
+Monitoring of social media during the term Key staff 05/04/2023